BiG-CZ/bigcz-semantics/GarysComments.md

-# Comments from Gary Berg-Cross on semantic resources, needs et
+# Comments from Gary Berg-Cross on semantic resources, needs, etc

 ## From an email on 6/3/2016